TomaszKandula/ElasticsearchCore/README.md

 }
 ```

-Assuming you are running Elasticsearch engine in Docker on port 9200, to load your own dataset from JSON file, execute following command:
+Assuming you are running Elasticsearch engine in Docker on port 9200, to load your dataset from JSON file, execute the following command:

 `curl -XPOST localhost:9200/books/book/_bulk --data-binary @dataset.json -H "Content-Type: application/json"`

-Ensure that your file will have empty newline and the end of the file.
+Ensure that your file will have an empty newline and the end of the file.
 Additionally, if using PowerShell, make sure to use backtick before `@` character.

 ## End Note

-A comperhensive article about Elasticsearch can be found at Knowi portal: [Elasticsearch: What It Is, How It Works, And What It’s Used For](https://www.knowi.com/blog/what-is-elastic-search/).
+A comprehensive article about Elasticsearch can be found at Knowi portal: [Elasticsearch: What It Is, How It Works, And What It’s Used For](https://www.knowi.com/blog/what-is-elastic-search/).